yallop/metaocaml-syb/README.md

 Generic programming libraries like Scrap Your Boilerplate make it possible to express a variety of traversals succinctly.
 However, the resulting code is often considerably slower (10-20x) than equivalent handwritten code.
 This overhead is largely a result of various forms of abstraction and higher-order polymorphism, and can be eliminated by using MetaOCaml's staging facilities to instantiate generic functions to type-specialised code.

-The draft paper [Staging Generic Programming][staging-generic-programming] explains the design of this library in detail.
+The draft paper [Staging Generic Programming][staging-generic-programming] (to appear at [PEPM 2016](http://conf.researchr.org/track/pepm-2016/pepm-2016-main)) explains the design of this library in detail.

 ### Installation